fastenhealth/policy/07-systems_access_policy.md

 1. Users may not misrepresent, obscure, suppress, or replace another user's identity in transmitted or stored messages.
 1. Workstation hard drives will be encrypted using FileVault 2.0 or equivalent.
 1. All workstations have firewalls enabled to prevent unauthorized access unless explicitly granted.
-1. Workstations used for ePHI access will have iCloud enabled to allow for tracking and remote wipe out of data.
+1. Workstations used for ePHI access will have Cisco Meraki System Agent to allow for tracking and remote wipe out of data.
 1. Workstations used for ePHI access will have anti-virus installed.
+1. Workstations must have the CrowdStrike Falcon sensor installed as the EDR solution.
-1. Workstations must have lockout enabled after 5 minutes of no use.
+3. Workstations must have lockout enabled after 5 minutes of no use.
 The lockout screen requires the user to log in.
-1. Workstations during work hours must remain at the facility whose access is restricted via card access.
+4. Workstations during work hours must remain at the facility whose access is restricted via card access.

 ## 7.9 Wireless Access Use